Accessibility statement

 PDFs and other documents

-A sample selection of PDF's have been accessibility tested and some minor errors were reported.
+A sample selection of PDF's have been manually accessibility tested and automated tests ran by an external platform reported 850 PDFs with minor accessibility issues.
 We will work with content editors to ensure they have the training and resources to address any errors found.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 Any new PDFs or Word documents we publish will meet accessibility standards.